 Today, scientists and experts from Montenegro are working to address a range of security issues, notably in the fields of environmental security and disaster forecast and prevention of natural catastrophes.

-Montenegro’s participation in the MAP requires good public access to information on the benefits of cooperation and membership with NATO.
+Montenegro’s journey to NATO membership requires good public access to information on the benefits of cooperation and membership with NATO.
 NATO’s Public Diplomacy Division cooperates actively with the Montenegrin authorities as well as with a wide range of civil society partners, media representatives, members of parliament, local municipalities, etc. Public diplomacy programmes, such as visits to NATO Headquarters, seminars, speaking tours and educational youth programmes, aim to raise public awareness about NATO and the membership process.

 In every partner country an embassy of one of the NATO member states serves as a contact point and operates as a channel for disseminating information about the role and policies of the Alliance.
 The current NATO Contact Point Embassy in Montenegro is the embassy of Hungary.

 Since regaining its independence in 2006, Montenegro has been undertaking a wide-ranging programme of structural and institutional reforms.
 The instruments available within the PfP greatly assist in this process.
 Initially the country chose to strengthen the reform focus of cooperation by developing an Individual Partnership Action Plan (IPAP) with NATO in 2008.
 It moved through a successful IPAP cycle from 2008 to 2010, before shifting in the autumn of 2010 to an Annual National Programme within the MAP framework.